HWeber-tech/emp_proving_ground_v1/docs/runbooks/data_foundation.md

 echo, reorders the final event list, and threads cache metrics plus ingest errors into the validation snapshot so evidence stays complete even if streaming pauses.【F:src/data_foundation/pipelines/operational_backbone.py†L305-L499】【F:src/runtime/runtime_builder.py†L1671-L1770】
+Latest iteration also attaches the CLI and pipeline to a shared `TaskSupervisor` so rehearsal workloads are registered and cancelled cleanly, adds `task_supervision`/`streaming_snapshots` blocks to the JSON and Markdown outputs, and records the supervised roster whenever pipeline results are generated; guardrail tests assert the supervisor list surfaces in both output formats and that the CLI invokes `cancel_all()` during shutdown.【F:tools/data_ingest/run_operational_backbone.py†L400-L520】【F:src/data_foundation/pipelines/operational_backbone.py†L120-L566】【F:tests/tools/test_run_operational_backbone.py†L71-L150】
 Set `KAFKA_INGEST_ENABLE_STREAMING=false` when rehearsing without a Kafka broker; the institutional provisioner will still publish ingest telemetry and surface topic metadata, but the supervised bridge remains idle so local runs